USEPA/WNTR/documentation/overview.rst

 defined infrastructure resilience as “the ability to reduce the magnitude and/or duration of disruptive events.
-The effectiveness of a resilient infrastructure or enterprise depends upon its ability to anticipate, absorb, adapt to, and/or rapidly recover from a potentially disruptive event” [NIAC, 2009]_.
+The effectiveness of a resilient infrastructure or enterprise depends upon its ability to anticipate, absorb, adapt to, and/or rapidly recover from a potentially disruptive event” [NIAC09]_.

 Being able to predict how drinking water systems will perform during disruptive incidents and understanding how to best absorb, recover from, and more successfully adapt